charlietangora/gif-h/README.md

 There are two supported input formats, RGBA8 (the alpha is ignored), and 8-bit paletted (with a power-of-two palette size).
 (In the latter case you can save up to 768 bytes per frame by providing a global palette and reusing it for some frames.)
-You can freely mix 32-bit and 8-bit input frames.
+You can freely mix 32-bit and 8-bit input frames, and even frames with differing sizes.
 Note that only 8-bit input frames can have transparent areas (producing a transparent GIF disables delta-coding).

 Email me : ctangora -at- gmail -dot- com